infinity7428/hANMCL/README.md

 This repo contains the official PyTorch implementation of our proposed methods Hierarchical Attention Network for Few-Shot Object Detection Via Meta-Contrastive Learning.

 ## Updates
-[2022/07/01] We release the official PyTorch implementation of hANIMAL. h is silent.
+[2022/07/01] We release the official PyTorch implementation of hANIMAL

 ## Quick Start
 ### 1. Check Requirements